leo-cb/HeartDiseasePrediction_WebApp/README.md

 ### CI workflow

-The repository has a CI workflow in .github/workflows named **python-webapp.yml** that runs on every push and pull request on both main and dev branches.
+The repository has a CI workflow in .github/workflows named **python-webapp.yml** that runs on every push request on both main and dev branches.
 It runs linting and runs the tests in /tests/.

 ### CD workflow